cclavette-stripe/Integrations/README.txt

 ########## Integrations ##############
 ######################################

-This is a repository of all the scripts included in the spin-up checklist (see: https://paper.dropbox.com/doc/TSS-Onboarding-Checklist-Coreys-Copy--Bh3oC4OnOXBZWJbCNzWgdOYZAg-VseUS440R0crR8l3SLWBw) as well as some additional scripts I wrote as-needed to make my core work easier.
+This is a repository of all the scripts included in the spin-up checklist as well as some additional scripts I wrote as-needed to make my core work easier.

 At the time of first commit, these are the scripts/integrations I added that are NOT part of the spin-up Checklist:
     - Javascript